Batman, Iran

 Batman (باتمان, also Romanized as Bātmān) is a village in Razavar Rural District, in the Central District of Kermanshah County, Kermanshah Province, Iran.

 Geography

 The centre of Batman is located at a latitude of 34.7508 and longitude of 46.9542.
 The village has an elevation of 1481 meters above sea level.

 Culture

-The major languages spoken in this area are— Avestan, Persian and Kurdish.
+The major languages spoken in this area are Kurdish.

 Demographics

 At the 2006 census, its population was 450, in 117 families.